 Wedding ceremony readings are verbiage read by a family member or friend during a wedding ceremony.
 We wanted to provide a showing of our favorite examples of our favorite readings.
 However, while researching such readings, we realized that we would need to have permission by the authors to post their words on our site.
 You see, authors own the copyrights to their published words.
 Therefore, we were forced to change our thinking a bit to be legal.

 As a result, we decided to give you, our readers, the best sources for finding the perfect wedding ceremony reading.

 Wedding Ceremony Readings Ideas For Bride and Groom

-Wedding ceremony readings from movies.
-There are an unlimited number of movies that contain a wedding ceremony.
+- Wedding ceremony readings from movies.
+There is an unlimited number of movies that contain a wedding ceremony.
 Such movies include a quote from The Prophet and a famous quote from the movie When Harry Met Sally.

-Take an exempt from an opera.
-Verdels’s opera La Traviatta is a great example.
+- Take an exempt from an opera.
+Verdels’s opera La Traviata is a great example.

 I hope this gives you some ideas on the verbiage for your wedding ceremony.
 There is plenty of examples on the web for each category.

 - How To Keep Guests Happy At Your Wedding Ceremony

 - Songs To Inspire You When Writing Your Wedding Vows